 Birding with a friend or two is best, not only for your safety, but also for those extra sets of eyes and ears.
-Be mindful of the joggers and bicyclists using the trails (bikers are permitted on paved paths and the Putnam Trail only, which will be paved).
+Be mindful of the joggers and bicyclists using the trails (bikers are permitted on paved paths and the Putnam Trail only).
 Watch out for poison ivy.
 Dog and deer ticks are rare.

 Roger Tory Peterson, while a member of the Bronx County Bird Club (now defunct), would often walk the same trails you will explore.

 Woodlawn Cemetery is just south of the Northeast Forest area and offers good birding in winter.
 There are many evergreens that serve as roosts for owls.
 Merlin, red-breasted nuthatch, and hermit thrush can also be found.
 A pond in the northeast corner is good for ducks.
 The cemetery, which opens at 9am, is best investigated by car.
 Ask for a map at the entrance gate (where Bainbridge Avenue meets Jerome Avenue).